alladinscarpet/Alx_DjangoLearnLab/django_blog/blog/TAGGING.md

 -  Less code
 -  Built-in best practices
 -  Reusable tagging across models
 - Cleaner migrations and maintenance

-This tagging system integrates seamlessly with your existing CRUD views, templates, URLs, and search logic — resulting in a scalable and maintainable blog architecture.
+This tagging system integrates fully with your CRUD views, templates, URLs, and search functionality — creating a maintainable and scalable blog architecture.